 The coin encourages veterans to talk about their problems, and is imprinted with the number for a 24/7 support text “Hopeline.”
 The goal is to remind struggling veterans that they are not alone, and that help is available.
 According to the Center’s website, there are now more than 20,000 of the Veteran Challenge Coins circulating.

-There’s no doubt that whether as treasured keepsake or vital lifeline, challenge coins will always hold special value for our honored American veterans.
+There’s no doubt that whether as a treasured keepsake or vital lifeline, custom challenge coins will always hold special value for our honored American veterans.

 For more information about the Center for Suicide Awareness, see their website at http://www.centerforsuicideawareness.org.